dbbaskette/imc-telematics-gen/README.md

 </div>

-A Spring Boot application that simulates a vehicle's telematics device, sending continuous sensor data to RabbitMQ with periodic crash events.
+A Spring Boot application that simulates realistic vehicle telematics data using an **optimized flat JSON structure** for maximum performance.
+Sends continuous sensor data to RabbitMQ with periodic crash events.

 ## Features